-We support the development of these valuable attributes by providing co-curricular activities, competitions and challenges, as well as leadership opportunities, community partnership projects and fundraising.
+These valuable attributes are developed through participation in co-curricular activities, competitions and challenges, as well as leadership opportunities, community partnership projects and fundraising.

-We strive to offer a flexible and open-ended co-curricular

-programme; we embrace studentled initiatives and are keen to introduce new activities in response to girls' interests and requests.
+We strive to offer a flexible and open-ended co-curricular programme; we embrace studentled initiatives and are keen to introduce new activities in response to girls' interests and requests.